 Not that you’ll need the babies below, but it is always better to be prepared.

-And that’s all for today’s fiji lingo lesson!
-This is by no way a complete list, but hey– you’re on holiday, not to pass local!
+And that’s all for this quick 101 on helpful Fiji words and phrases!
+This is by no way a complete list, but hey– you’re on holiday, not to pass for a local!
 Sure, these quick phrases will help you communicate more effectively when out and about.
 Plus, you’ll win brownie points saying the right thing (daumaka tiko, remember!) whenever a friendly local greets you with a bula!